ibm-cloud-docs/dns-svcs/cr-res-loc-update.md

 {: #ui-update-res-loc}
 {: ui}

 From the custom resolver details page, select the **Resolver locations** tab.
 Here you can enable or disable your custom resolver by setting the toggle switch.
+Change the priority of your resolver location by clicking the up or down arrows to alter the priority order of the list.

+When the resolver location is disabled, the **Subnet** column changes to a list menu from which you can select a different subnet for your resolver location.
+When the resolver location is enabled, the **Subnets** column becomes static.

 ## Updating a resolver location using the CLI
 {: #cli-update-res-loc}